 How to create and manage private pages in WordPress

 The actual implementation of the WordPress private posts or the content restriction is a bit tricky.
 There are many different options in WordPress, and each one comes with its ideal use case, pros, and cons.
+In this tutorial, we look into different methods to use WordPress to restrict content to specific users.
+From simple WordPress password protected pages to WordPress membership sites.

 When private pages are needed

-How to create private pages in WordPress
+How to create private WordPress pages and private WordPress posts

 Creating password protect page in WordPress

-Creating private page in WordPress
+Creating a private page in WordPress

 On the other hand, WordPress also has private pages.
 These pages are in essence hidden from regular users.
-While the password protected pages still show up on post lists, WordPress private pages don’t.
+While the password protected pages still show up on WordPress post lists, WordPress private pages don’t.
 Even if users have the link to the protected page they won’t be able to see it.

-Private pages can only be seen by editors and administrators.
+WordPress private pages can only be seen by editors and administrators.
 It’s possible to change this behavior and authorize other specific user roles, though.
 For instance, you could use a plugin for that.

 But the truth is, once you create private pages, they won’t be seen by your visitors.